tuftsdatalab/tuftsWorkshops/docs/2023_workshops/trajectoryAnalysis/01_setup_and_monocle.md

 - Click `Create Project`

 Let's navigate to our project in our home directory and open up our workshop script:

-- Click on the `Files` tab in the lower right hand pane
+- Click on the `Files` tab in the lower right hand Rstudio pane
 - Click on the `scripts` folder
 - Click on the `trajectory_analysis.Rmd` script